English Literatures MA

 Studying English literature, language and creative writing can be both inspiring and rewarding, offering new insight into the ways in which stories, poems, novels, plays and their authors creatively interpret the world in which we live.

-This course is taught through a combination of five core modules and one optional module from a choice which reflects the variety in cross-period and thematic spread of English as a subject.
+This course is taught through a combination of five core modules and optional modules you will select from a choice which reflects the variety in cross-period and thematic spread of English as a subject.

 To graduate with a Master’s qualification, you must complete 180 credits, including the production of a 15,000-word dissertation (60 credits) on a topic of your choice, negotiated with and supervised by one of our experienced researchers.
 You will begin your dissertation early in the course and continue working on it throughout the duration of your studies.